-- => Find the Congressperson's district office nearest you by visiting www.gsadvocacy.org (Click on "Take Action" button; then scroll to the bottom of the page and follow the directions). - => Contact the scheduler in the district office to ask for an appointment with the aid who handles your issue.
+- => Find the Congressperson's district office nearest you by visiting www.gsadvocacy.org (Click on the red "Take Action" button at the top of the page; then scroll to the bottom of the page and follow the directions). - => Contact the scheduler in the district office to ask for an appointment with the aid who handles your issue.